vinnypee88/reactreduxproject/README.md

 ## Current Work

+Initial setup is complete with the header, searchbar, main and aside all with visually pleasing spacing between them.
+The main and aside were implemented as HTML and not as react components as the requirements are not currently there.

+* Create a Post component of which multiple will be rendered in the main section
+* Use Mock data to style the component
+* fetch data from the RedditAPI and observe the data format and the key information that could be extracted to present to users.

+## Future Work

+* Build a redux store to manage the state data retrieved from the reddit API.
+* Nav will have predifined topics that users will be able to effortlessly navigate to.
+* Add animations to the site to create the best user experience.

+## Previous Work

+7.Jun.2021
 The initial phase will involve creating the parent components that will render the header, main body and the nav.
 Due to the simplicity of the page, a digital wireframe will not be created for particular project at this time.
 * Create header Component
 * Create main body component
 * Create the nav component.
 * Make the page responsive using CSS.

-## Future Work

-* Create child components of 3 parent components, header, main and nav.
-* Header will have a search bar for users to filter and search for posts
-* Nav will have predifined topics that users will be able to effortlessly navigate to.
-* Main body will contain individual posts which will contain comments, images etc.
-* The components will fetch data from the Reddit API and this will be stored in the store.js file using redux technologies.

 ## Testing
 At this stage, this project will not be test driven.